royw/appimage-updater/WARP.md

 - **Error handling**: Custom exception classes for different error types
 - **Async patterns**: Proper use of asyncio with semaphores for concurrency control

+## Logging

+The application uses `loguru` for comprehensive logging:
+- **Console logging**: INFO level by default, DEBUG with `--debug` flag
+- **File logging**: All logs (DEBUG level) are written to `~/.local/share/appimage-updater/appimage-updater.log`
+- **Log rotation**: Automatic rotation at 10MB with 7-day retention
+- **Rich formatting**: Colored console output with timestamps and source information

+Use `--debug` flag to see detailed command flow and troubleshooting information.

 ## Dependencies

 Key runtime dependencies:
 - `httpx`: Async HTTP client for GitHub API and downloads
+- `loguru`: Structured logging with rich formatting
 - `pydantic`: Data validation and settings management
 - `typer`: CLI framework with rich integration
 - `rich`: Terminal formatting and progress bars